mattsmart/biomodels/README.md

 # biomodels
 Scripts for a variety of modelling projects

-Modules:
+Main Languages: Python and MATLAB

+Contents:
-- MATLAB ODEs and PDEs
+- ODEs and PDEs (bacterial conjugation and population growth)
-- PyRosetta scripts and batch files
-- agent based model associated scripts
+- agent-based models (bacterial interaction on a grid)
+- meanfield theory thermodynamics (effect of antimicrobial peptides on bacterial membranes)